 Konnichiwa!
 I am Yuki Nishimi, a first-year master’s student in the Communications and Computer Engineering course at the Graduate School of Informatics, Kyoto University.
-As of March 2026, I am having an exchange year at EPFL in Switzerland.
 My interest includes how computers in discrete systems can work efficiently/reliably, cooperating with one another.

 Education